-The 'World' that is Condemned:
+The 'World' that is Condemned

 Commonly it is said that attachment to the 'world' is condemned and disapproved by Islam.
 This is both true and false.
 If what is implied is an emotional attachment, it cannot be true; because, man, in relation to the total system of creation, has been created with a series of congenital emotional attachments and inclinations.

 In addition, he does not acquire these inclinations, nor are they superfluous or incongruous.
 Even as in the human body there is no superfluous organ-not even a single nerve ending-so also there are no redundant congenital tendencies of attachment in his nature.

 All innate human tendencies, and aptitudes have a purpose which is wise and sagacious.
-The Holy Quran regards such tendencies as the 'signs' of Divine Wisdom and the Creator's consummate design:

-And of His signs is that He created for you, of yourselves, spouses, that you might repose in them, and He has set between you love and mercy ...
+The Holy Qur'an regards such tendencies as the 'signs' of Divine Wisdom and the Creator's consummate design: And of His signs is that He created for you, of yourselves, spouses, that you might repose in them, and He has set between you love and mercy ...
 (30:21)

 These attachments and sentiments form a series of channels of communication between man and his world.
 Without them man would not be able to pursue the course of his development.

-Consequently, it should be said that the Islamic world-outlook, even as it does not permit us to denounce and reject the world, it also does allow us to regard the natural attachments and the channels of communication as superfluous, useless, and breakable, because such sentiments and tendencies are a part of the general pattern of creation.
-In fact, the prophets (A) and the awliya' were endowed with these sentiments and emotions to a high degree of exuberance.
+Consequently, it should be said that the Islamic world-outlook, even as it does not permit us to denounce and reject the world, it also does not allow us to regard the natural attachments and the channels of communication as superfluous, useless, and breakable, because such sentiments and tendencies are a part of the general pattern of creation.